MaxHalford/starboost/docs/index.rst

 **How do I use it?**

 The following snippet shows a very basic usage of StarBoost.
+Please check out the `examples directory on GitHub <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html>`_ for comprehensive examples.

 .. code-block:: python